Unmortan-Ellary/Vascura-FRONT/README.md

 17. **Thinking Models Support:**
 Supports thinking models that use `<think></think>` tags or if your endpoint returns only the final answer (without a thinking step), enable the "Thinking Model" switch to activate compatibility mode - this ensures Web Search and other features work correctly.

+18. **Lorebook:**
+Use Lorebook System to create context entries and dynamically inject them into System Prompt as internal LLM memory.
+Injection triggering based on founded custom tags in last number of messages.

 ### allOrigins

 - Web Search works via allOrigins - https://github.com/gnuns/allOrigins/tree/main